cernanalysispreservation/cap-client/docs/index.rst

 Download file
 -----------

-You can download a file to an analysis only if you have at least read access to it.
+You can download a file of an analysis only if you have at least read access to it.

 You need to specify

-    --pid  the PID of an analysis you want to set permissions.
+    --pid  the PID of the analysis.
     --output-file  save the downloaded file as <desired file name>.

 .. code-block:: console